strategy-coach/praxis/ai-interactions-engineering-manifesto/multi-layered-retrieval-verifiable-ai.md

 #### Implementation Notes

 * Use tools like Qdrant, Weaviate, or LanceDB.
-* Embed Markdown chunks with positional metadata.
+* Embed Markdown and HTML chunks with positional metadata.
 * Integrate via an MCP tool (e.g., `vector_lookup`) configured to:

   * Return top-k semantically relevant chunks.
-  * Map embeddings back to their original source Markdown sections.
+  * Map embeddings back to their original source Markdown and HTML sections.

 > Important: Whenever semantic results are used, LLMs must still cite based on source chunk IDs (not just semantic embeddings) to preserve traceability.